Flicks

 3.

-The idol Science smears matter and measurement across the lens —
+The noise of matter and measurement decohere the upper waveband levels —

 4.

-Our culture’s waveform is collapsing into noise.
-We’re headed toward the greatest decoherence in centuries; consider our great art and philosophy — all from the past.
+Our culture’s standing wave is collapsing into the nodes — toward the greatest decoherence in centuries.
+Our greatest art and philosophy already belong to the past.
 Dionysus has been scattered but not re-membered, so the pressure of injustice builds.
-We don’t have strong enough standing waves to pay down the debt of cosmic entropy — not with eight-second attention spans and algorithms as shared myths.
+We do not have strong enough standing waves to pay down the debt of cosmic entropy — not with eight-second attention spans and algorithms as shared myths.
 The thunderbolt strikes soon.
-Some lenses will open wide to usher in a new era of meaning, while others will only blink.
+Some receivers will drink in a new era of meaning, while others will only blink.

 5.